dimche/drawbot-exercises/README.md

 ## Drawbot Exercises
-Workbook excercises in Drawbot from [“Python for Designers“](http://pythonfordesigners.com) by Roberto Arista
+Workbook exercises in Drawbot from [“Python for Designers“](http://pythonfordesigners.com) by Roberto Arista